Michigan Botanical Society,

 Field Trip

 Swamps are wet and muddy, so rubber boots are recommended.
-While on a trail the hiking will be moderate, but in the swamps, it will be slow and muddy.
+Walking in the swamp will be slow and muddy.
 Insect repellent, sunscreen, water as well as suitable clothing are suggested.
 The trip difficulty level is rated moderate but may be difficult in places.

 2025 Field Trip Schedule